crittermike/personal-blog/src/pages/ramblings/drushful-thinking.md

 It's often useful to run one-off arbitrary code within the context of Drupal, without having to actually put it in the codebase somewhere.
 This is typically done one of two ways:

-If it's just a short one-liner, then there's the ever-useful ""php-eval"" (aka ""ev"") command.
+If it's just a short one-liner, then there's the ever-useful "php-eval" (aka "ev") command.
 For example, let's inspect a node object.

     drush @foo-dev php-eval 'print\_r(node\_load(123));'